 Tank Requirements for Flowerhorn

-Flowerhorns are hardy fishes, they can adapt well to water conditions yet ideal water PH level should be 7.5 – 8.0.
+Flowerhorns are hardy fishes, they can adapt well to any water conditions yet ideal water PH level should be 7.5 – 8.0.
 The tank water should be changed once in a month because keeping the water unchanged for a longer time will affect the water quality and deplete the oxygen content in the tank even while the filtration is in place.

 Diet of Flower horn

 Flowerhorns are big eaters, thanks to their size.
 They can adjust with all types of foods, be it live foods, or food pellets.
-Flowerhorn fishes are omnivores, You can feed them live fishes, bloodworms, crickets, shrimps and other worms.
+Flowerhorn fishes are omnivores, You can feed them live fishes, bloodworms, crickets, shrimps, and other worms.
 It is also important to include more protein in their diet.
-Feed twice or three in day to allow the fish eat everything within 5 – 7 minutes.
+Feed twice or three in a day to allow the fish to eat everything within 5 – 7 minutes.
 Leftover foods can very much pollute the tank.

 Breeding flowerhorns today are nearly impossible, as most male fishes are naturally impotent.
 It is a very difficult task to find a potent male for breeding.
-Artificial breeding methods such as by using hands are used to carry out breeding in flowerhorns.
-Natural Breeding can also happen in obvious situations when potent male are introduced to the sexually matured female flowerhorn.
+Artificial breeding methods such as using hands are used to carry out breeding in flowerhorns.
+Natural Breeding can also happen in obvious situations when potent males are introduced to the sexually matured female flowerhorn.

-Flowerhorn Fish Price
+Flowerhorn Fish Price in India

 Other names for Flowerhorn